 Tip: Be selective.
 Have all your candidates fill out a qualification survey to be considered for the test.
 This will show that they’re serious and will give you the data you need to select the right testers.

 3. Maintaining User Participation

 The single most common challenge in beta is achieving high participation levels from beta testers.
 The industry average is lower than 30%, meaning that 70% or more of your testers will fail to provide any meaningful feedback.
 That’s a lot of time and product wasted on people that aren’t helping to improve your product.

-Tip: Engaged participants throughout your test.
-We’ve put together a whole eBook that outlines our 12 best practices that help us achieve over 90% participation on our tests.
+Tip: Engage with participants throughout your test.
+We’ve put together a whole eBook that outlines our 12 best practices for achieving over 90% participation on your tests.
 It’s worth the download.

 4. Collecting Relevant Feedback

 Not all feedback is valuable.
 If testers are burying you in opinions about the color of your logo while you’re looking for bug reports for your development team, beta can start to feel like a hassle.
 We define relevant feedback as any feedback that results in a direct improvement in the quality of your product, or information that meets another specific goal set for your beta test.
 Encouraging your testers to focus on providing relevant feedback is tough for any beta manager.

 Tip: Provide structure along with options and keep them focused by giving your testers specific tasks to complete.
 At the same time, make sure to provide a variety of ways for testers to submit input so you don’t end up with a big jumble of issues, ideas, and praise.